-7.3 Strategic Transport Technology Plan (STTP)
+6.3 Strategic Transport Technology Plan (STTP)

-As outlined in the new White Paper on Transport Policy (2011), the European Commission has launched an initiative to develop a strategic framework for future transport research, innovation and deployment.
+As outlined in the White Paper on Transport (2011), the European Commission has launched an initiative to develop a strategic framework for future transport research, innovation and deployment.
 Based on the shared goal of establishing an integrated, efficient and environmentally friendly European transport system, the STTP22 is meant to introduce shared areas of technology that are particularly beneficial for transport stakeholders to co-ordinate their efforts.
+I.e. it serves as the main strategy on how the European community should achieve the goals as defined by the White Paper.
 As an important step in realising this goal, transport stakeholders have been invited to take part in conferences and answering questionnaires, and the below is a selection of input received: